 IVR Tech Group can help provide IVR services that place your customer’s needs first.
 Are more customers calling in to change their password or pay their bill?
-Call detail reports can help to narrow down options and help service your customers faster.
+Call detail reports can help to narrow down options and help serve your customers faster.
 By finding trends and placing the most popular options first you’ll be able to satisfy the needs of your customers and can reduce the amount of time they spend on the phone.
-We’ll work with your company to make sure the best possible solutions can be provided and help monitor how long customer calls were, when they called, and where they came from.
+We’ll work with your company to make sure the best possible solutions can be provided and help monitor how long customer calls were when they called, and where they came from.